surgiie/transformer/README.md

 ```

 Notice that the syntax is very similiar to the [laravel validation](https://laravel.com/docs/9.x/validation) syntax.
-Again, this is because this package is powered by the same components, so when writing code that is combined with validation, the syntax and code is consistent and fluent.
+Again, this is because this package is powered by the same components.

 ### Passing Arguments/Specifying Value Argument Order

-Arguments can be specified to your functions using a `<function>:<comma-delimited-list>` syntax.
-An example:
+Just like Laravel validation, arguments can be specified to your functions using a `<function>:<comma-delimited-list>` syntax:

 ```php